University of Rome Tor Vergata, ICID, and Understanding Children’s Work, Italy, and IZA, Germany

 Research interest

-Labor markets, development, child labor, youth employment
+Labor markets, development, child labor, youth employment, migration

 Positions/functions as a policy advisor